whubaichuan/A_Survey_of_SLAM/README.md

 [v3](),01 Jan 2020

 ## 3.Frame
-The Frame in Visio and in Xmind are supplied.
+The Frame in Visio (Mostly in Chinese) and in Xmind (Chinese) are supplied.
 You can use it as a reference quickly and easily.

 ## 4.Cite
 ```